 Tournaments and Events

-The Paralympic Games are elite sport events for world-class athletes with a physical disability.
-They emphasize, however, the participant's athletic achievements rather than their disability.
+The Paralympic Games are an elite sport event for world-class athletes with a physical disability.
+The Paralympics emphasize, however, the participant's athletic achievements rather than their disability.
 The Paralympic Games are governed internationally by the International Paralympic Committee (IPC).